Seán Heuston

 Seán Heuston (/ˈhjuːstən/ HEW-stən; Seán Mac Aodha; born John Joseph Heuston; 21 February 1891 – 8 May 1916) was an Irish republican rebel and member of Fianna Éireann who took part in the Easter Rising of 1916.
 With about 20 Volunteers, he held the Mendicity Institution on the River Liffey for over two days, though it was originally only intended to be held for 3–4 hours.
 He was executed by firing squad on 8 May in Kilmainham Gaol.
-His courtmartial record at Kew spells his name as Hewston J.J..
+His court-martial record at Kew spells his name as Hewston J.J..

 Early life

-Heuston was born in at Gloucester Street in Dublin on 21 February 1891, the son of clerk John Heuston and Maria McDonald.
+Heuston was born at Gloucester Street in Dublin on 21 February 1891, the son of clerk John Heuston and Maria McDonald.
 Educated by the Christian Brothers, he later worked as a railway clerk in Limerick and while there took an active part in Fianna Éireann, of which he was an officer.
 Seán Heuston arranged for members who could not afford to buy their uniforms to do so by paying small weekly sums.
 Under his guidance the Fianna in Limerick had a course which encompassed not only drilling, including signalling, scout training and weapons training, but also lectures on Irish history and Irish classes.